OlaoluwajohnsonT/Portfolio/README.md

 ### [Marketing Mix Modelling (MMM) – Advertising & Sales](https://github.com/OlaoluwajohnsonT/tv-radio-newspaper-sales-forecasting)
 <img align="left" width="40%" src="https://github.com/OlaoluwajohnsonT/2024-Projects/blob/main/boitumelo-o_tcYADlSt8-unsplash.jpg">

-This project uses Marketing Mix Modelling to analyse how TV, radio, and newspaper advertising drive sales.
-Multiple regression and machine learning models were compared, identifying Random Forest as best performer.
-Results quantified channel contributions, highlighted ROI differences, and delivered forecasting tools and actionable recommendations to optimise advertising budget allocation.
+This project applies Marketing Mix Modelling to evaluate how TV, radio, and newspaper advertising influence sales performance.
+Multiple regression and machine learning models were developed and compared, with Random Forest emerging as the strongest performer.
+The analysis quantified each channel’s contribution to sales, revealed differences in return on investment, and assessed marginal effects.
+A forecasting framework was also built to simulate future advertising scenarios, enabling data-driven budget allocation decisions and practical recommendations to maximise marketing effectiveness and overall return on investment.

 <br><be>
 <br><be>